 To prevent skin infections, bathe every day.
 Dry yourself well, especially between your toes.
 Wash any cuts with warm, soapy water.
 Cover with a sterile bandage.
 Call your healthcare provider if a cut or sore doesn't heal in a few days, feels warm, itches, is swollen, or has a bad smell.

 Floss your teeth daily.

 See your dentist at least twice yearly.

 Keep your blood sugar in a good range.

 If you smoke, quit

 Smoking is dangerous for everyone, especially people with diabetes.
-It can harm the blood vessels in your eyes, kidneys, and heart.
+It can harm the blood vessels in your eyes, kidneys, nerves, and heart.
 It raises blood pressure.
 Smoking can also slow healing, so infections are more likely.
 Ask your healthcare provider about programs to help you stop smoking.